MiguelMJ/Answerable/README.md

-Answerable is a CLI program that uses your answers on Stack Overflow to recommend you similar questions to answer.
+Answerable helps you find questions to answer, based on your Stack Overflow activity.

 **Preview**